-County fact sheet
+- County fact sheet

-Email written report (to client)
+- Email written report (to client)

-Electronic data information source (EDIS) document
+- Electronic data information source (EDIS) document

-Newsletter article (print-based)
+- Newsletter article (print-based)

-Written report (to employer: county/Extension system)
+- Written report (to employer: county/Extension system)

-Written scenario for training presentation
+- Written scenario for training presentation

-Social media post (Facebook, Twitter)
+- Social media post (Facebook, Instagram, Twitter)

-Online photo database
+- Online photo database

-Public service announcement
+- Public service announcement

-Section in a diagnostic manual / toolkit
+- Section in a diagnostic manual / toolkit

-Example: An environmental horticulture agent conducts a site visit to assist a professional client in diagnosing a landscape disorder.
+Example: An environmental horticulture agent conducts a site visit to assist a professional landscape client in diagnosing a landscape disorder.
 The agent identifies the problem as a specific pest infestation and spends a few hours researching the available courses of treatment for the client.
 The agent spends additional time writing an email report presenting possible solutions to the problem and providing additional recommendations for keeping the landscape healthy and reducing the chance of pest problems in the future.
-While the recipient of the report will greatly appreciate the diagnosis and follow-up report, the time spent researching and writing could be leveraged into numerous other outlets that serve many additional clients.
+While the recipient of the report will greatly appreciate the diagnosis and follow-up report, the time spent researching and writing for a single recipient could also be leveraged into numerous other outlets that serve many additional clients.